First post, by Joseph_Joestar

 I originally bought this DFI LanParty UT Ultra-D motherboard because, at the time, I was in awe with how much you could gain by overclocking a mid-range CPU.
 My interest in that waned over the years as I grew to appreciate stability and reliability over squeezing every single bit of performance out of the system.
 That said, I had zero issues with this DFI board over the years.
 No failed capacitors, no overheating or instability, it just works.
 The only thing that I replaced on it was the stock chipset cooler which got annoyingly loud after about 4 years of daily use.
 I installed a passive heatsink which is cooled by a Noctua 90mm case fan.
 This fan is installed on the side of the case and brings fresh, cool air onto both the chipset and the GPU heatsink.

 This Gigabyte 9600GT works quite well, even though its heatsink is slightly banged up.
 The card delivers fairly decent performance, especially considering that it's passively cooled.
 The aforementioned Noctua case fan provides enough airflow so that temperatures never go over 75C, even after several hours of heavy load.
-It handles most games that I play on this rig with ease, providing 60+ FPS at the 1280x1024 resolution using the highest possible settings.
+It handles most games that I play on this rig with ease, providing 60+ FPS at the 1280x1024 resolution using the highest possible settings, excluding AA and AF, which are kept at moderate levels.